• Skip to primary navigation

 Freshly made ricotta cavatelli in a small pile.

-There is no denying that making homemade pasta requires an initial investment of time.
+There is no denying that making this homemade pasta-from-scratch recipe requires an initial investment of time.

-But you will be rewarded with a great tasting pasta and of course some bragging rights.
+But you will be rewarded with great-tasting pasta and some bragging rights.

-After all, who can resist the combination of garlicky broccoli rabe with pasta?
+After all, who can resist the combination of garlicky broccoli rabe with cavatelli pasta?

-I have already shared my family recipe for homemade cavatelli made only with flour, water and salt.
+I have already shared my family recipe for cavatelli made only with flour, water and salt.

-The cavatelli recipe I am sharing with you today is made with one egg and ricotta cheese.
+Today’s cavatelli recipe is made with one egg and ricotta cheese.
 Please note that you can also get great results with any commercial variety of ricotta.

 Ingredients for this homemade pasta recipe are measured and placed in bowls.